twishasaraiya/Chat-Application/README.md

  - automatic update from firebase without reloading

 # Contributing
-  Please feel free to start contributing.
-I would like to hear new suggestions as well
+  Please feel free to contribute.
+I would like to hear new suggestions to improve the application